-The original goal for the Ford Factory was to be refitted and repurposed as an arts and education center to nurture the imagination and prepare students for the future.
-Here, art and/or skill trades will be offered to everyone including veterans in different classroom settings.
+The original goal for the Ford Factory was to be refitted and repurposed as a “hands-on” education/training center to nurture the imagination and prepare students for the future.
+Here, art and/or skill trades will be offered to everyone including veterans in individual and group settings.
 The Partnership is actively looking for a college or business that would be interested in creating a satellite location on our property.
 However, due to the brand new parking lot design, the options for this prime corner location have increased dramatically.
 Now this national historic 2-story building with loads of character could become the ideal spot for a food & beverage destination.
 Residents that in the immediate area have been requesting a brewery or brew pub as a possibility.

 The large 32,000 square foot industrial warehouse will be decreased to 16,000 square feet in June, in order to construct one large main parking area for all 3 structures on our parcel.
 Once demolished, the goal for this Arts Warehouse is to produce a welcoming atmosphere for professional artists, aspiring artists, students, general public and shoppers for an assortment of art, including: clay, oils, watercolors, glass, tiles, fibers, wood, photography and more.
 It will be home to a wide variety of public artist studios, education spaces, a pottery workshop, visual arts gallery, black box performance area, art boutique and outdoor patios, sharing automotive history and Ford artifacts throughout.

 The eight acres south of these buildings will provide multiple areas for outdoor art innovation including sculptures & gardens that will enhance pedestrian paths and bike trails connecting to a walkable community and eventually a neighboring county.

 Click here for a printable Village Arts Factory flyer.